davidreneuw/LRT-Monitoring/README.md

 `v32Hz_dir`: Full path to the 32Hz folder (normally `/lrt/lrt/{0}/Serial/{1}/`)
 `is_dev`: False or True, depending on if you are developping.

-Once you have properly updated the option.conf file, you may add changes to the code by editing the files on your local repository, then committing those changes as such:
+Once you have properly updated the option.conf file, you also need to go through all bash files to make sure that the paths are all correct.
+You may now add changes to the code by editing the files on your local repository, then committing those changes as such:

 ```
 git commit -m "MESSAGE"